 AHP+PDRP provides additional Professional Development (PD) funds for eligible allied health and scientific health staff working in SA Health.

-- Individual direct reimbursements (payments made on or after 1 April 2019);
+- Individual direct reimbursements (payments made on or after 1 April 2019) and;

 See the following for information on the program:

 Current SA Health employees who meet all the following criteria:

 - work under the South Australian Modern Public Sector Enterprise Agreement: Salaried 2017 and

 - classified as either of the following:

 - Medical Physicist (MPH)

 - Medical Scientist (MeS )